 Dedicated to my special friend Henry, ‘the Boy with Spirit’ and my Mum who opened my ears to Beethoven.

 Have you ever dreamt of seeing a dinosaur?
 Meeting a Roman or an Ancient Egyptian?
 Sharing tea time with a robot from the future?

 Join The Wardrobe Ensemble and The Wardrobe Theatre for a thrilling journey through time where you take the steering wheel!

 “Honestly one of the best pieces of family theatre I’ve ever seen!
-I laughed so hard it hurt & the kids were utterly engaged throughout the whole performance.
-The way the cast incorporated the kids’ ideas into the show was inspired & an utter delight to behold.
-It takes some doing to create a family show of such quality, imagination & constant laugh out loudness.
-I shall be recommending it to everyone.”
+I laughed so hard it hurt and the kids were utterly engaged throughout.
+The way the cast incorporated the kids’ ideas into the show was inspired and an utter delight to behold.
+It takes some doing to create a family show of such quality, imagination and constant laugh out loudness.”

 “We danced, we shouted, we sang, we laughed, we pelted the stage with newspaper… A stellar example of everything that is good about family theatre.”

 Weston-Super-Mum on The Star Seekers